 Managing Monorepos at Scale: Lessons from Meta, AWS, and a 15-Repo Migration

-This post is about what I learned from each approach, when monorepos win, when they don’t, and the actual migration process with real metrics.
+This post is about what I learned from each approach, the actual migration process with real metrics, and why the monorepo vs polyrepo debate is really an organizational question, not an engineering one.

 Two Extremes: Meta vs AWS